SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Abstract

 \section{Abstract}

-Distributed deep learning frameworks, such as \textit{split learning}, have recently been proposed to enable a group of participants to collaboratively train a deep neural network without sharing their raw data.
-Split learning in particular achieves this goal by dividing a neural network between a client and a server so that the client computes the initial set of layers, and the server computes the rest.
-However, this method introduces a unique attack vector for a malicious server attempting to steal the client's private data: the server can direct the client model towards learning a task of its choice.
-With a concrete example already proposed, such \textit{training-hijacking} attacks present a significant risk for the data privacy of split learning clients.
+Distributed deep learning frameworks such as \textit{split learning} provide great benefits with regards to the computational cost of training deep neural networks and the privacy-aware utilization of the collective data of a group of data-holders.
+Split learning, in particular, achieves this goal by dividing a neural network between a client and a server so that the client computes the initial set of layers, and the server computes the rest.
+However, this method introduces a unique attack vector for a malicious server attempting to steal the client's private data: the server can direct the client model towards learning any task of its choice, e.g. towards outputting easily invertible values.
+With a concrete example already proposed (Pasquini et al., CCS '21), such \textit{training-hijacking} attacks present a significant risk for the data privacy of split learning clients.

 In this paper, we propose SplitGuard, a method by which a split learning client can detect whether it is being targeted by a training-hijacking attack or not.
-We experimentally evaluate its effectiveness, and discuss in detail various points related to its use.
+We experimentally evaluate our method's effectiveness, compare it with potential alternatives, and discuss in detail various points related to its use.
 We conclude that SplitGuard can effectively detect training-hijacking attacks while minimizing the amount of information recovered by the adversaries.